pwgreene/painterly-images/README.md

-# painterly-images
+# Halide Painterly Images

-Creates non-photorealistic renderings of images using the Halide image processing library for fast, scalable compuatations.
+Creates non-photorealistic renderings of images using the [Halide](halide-lang.org) image processing language for fast, scalable compuatations.

 To run from command line, cd to this directory and simply type